ucsb-cs156/w24/lab/team01.md

 ## Step 6: Work on your issues

 I will add more details here about the specific issues
-* adding the fixture
-* adding the CRUD utilities
-* adding the form
-* adding the table
-* adding the Create and Edit pages
-* adding the index and details pages

-But for the most part, you'll just follow the example code for Restaurants.
+But for the most part, you'll just follow the example code for `Restaurants`.

-Be sure that for each file you add, you also look under stories and tests, not just main!
+Be sure that for each file you add, you also look under `stories` and `tests`, not just `main`!

-Click the triangles for details
+Click the triangles for details:

 <details markdown="1">
 <summary><b>Step 6a: Adding the fixture</b></summary>